technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 *   Contoso wants to automate collection, pre-processing, and analytics of streaming data.
 *   They would like to consolidate online and in-store data to facilitate targeted advertising tailored towards individual customers.
 *   Contoso wants to improve online customer experience by leveraging Artificial Intelligence (AI) technologies such as natural language understanding.
+*
 ### Customer needs

 1. Contoso wants to minimize the cost by right-sizing the SAP landscape implementation and optimize the use of compute resources.

-1. They would like to leverage Azure services to extend and innovate data collection and analysis (including sensor data from IoT devices, web site and app telemetry, as well as social networking feeds reflecting customer behavior, sentiment, and purchasing patterns).
+2. They would like to leverage Azure services to extend and innovate data collection and analysis (including sensor data from IoT devices, web site and app telemetry, as well as social networking feeds reflecting customer behavior, sentiment, and purchasing patterns).

-1. Contoso would like to fine-tune inventory and staff management to ensure all channels are working with the optimal resource allocation according to predicted demands.
+3. Contoso would like to fine-tune inventory and staff management to ensure all channels are working with the optimal resource allocation according to predicted demands.

-1. Contoso wants to streamline remediation of manufacturing service issues and enhance available-to-promise retail capabilities.
+4. Contoso wants to streamline remediation of manufacturing service issues and enhance available-to-promise retail capabilities.

-1. They would also like to minimize the operational overhead within their current processes.
+5. They would also like to minimize the operational overhead within their current processes.

 ### Customer objections

 1. We currently have all the data we need, why do we need to do anything else?

-1. We've spent a lot of money and time building out the systems we have, why should we start over in Azure rather than upgrade our existing hardware?
+2. We've spent a lot of money and time building out the systems we have, why should we start over in Azure rather than upgrade our existing hardware?

-1. How will this solution help us to create a better process for getting our products from the manufacturing to the warehouses and then to the stores any quicker?
+3. How will this solution help us to create a better process for getting our products from the manufacturing to the warehouses and then to the stores any quicker?
 Our staff is already working overtime and trucks won't be able to physically drive any faster while maintaining safety standards.

-1. How can we ensure that privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?
+4. How can we ensure that privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?

 ### Infographic for common scenarios

 SAP on Azure provides many potential scenarios and benefits that are show in this illustration.
 ![Diagram illustrating SAP on Azure scenarios and benefits.](media/sap-on-azure-scenarios-benefits.png 'SAP on Azure Scenarios and Benefits')

-Cloud, data and AI provide was to shift how data is utilized.
+Cloud, data and AI provide ways to shift how data is utilized.
 This graphic highlights some of these capabilities.
 ![Diagram illustrating a transformative shift fueled by cloud, data, and AI.](media/cloud-data-ai-transformative-shift.png 'Cloud, Data, and AI fueling a transformative shift')

 There are many drivers for migrating SAP to the cloud.
 This graphic illustrates some of these drivers.